 “ … Periodic sampling and testing for the presence of legionella bacteria may also be relevant to show that adequate control is being achieved.
 However, reliably detecting the presence of legionella bacteria is technically difficult and requires specialist laboratory facilities.”

 The latest, fourth edition of the HSE’s ACOP L8 can be ordered direct from the HSE website if you require a hard copy, or downloaded here for free …

 Qualified microbiological laboratories are experienced in the detection of legionella bacteria.
 Using specialist techniques, they can identify specific serogroups in individual samples which can help to forensically identify the source of an outbreak of Legionnaires’ disease.

 How long does Laboratory Testing Take?

-UKAS accredited legionella testing and analysis procedures are typically performed using a standard culture procedure.
+UKAS accredited testing and analysis procedures are typically performed using a standard culture procedure.
 This culture method usually takes between 10 and 12 days to complete.
 However, if analysis indicates a potential positive result for the presence of legionella bacteria during the testing phase, you will be notified immediately and the implications of the preliminary results explained in detail.

-What’s the Difference between Legionella Testing and Legionella Sampling?
+What’s the Difference between Testing and Sampling?

 Many people think these refer to two separate methods of testing.
 However, sampling merely refers to the process of taking the water sample – collecting it so it can later be tested under laboratory conditions.